kanidm/kanidm/designs/radius.rst

 Nice To Have
 ------------

-To limit the scope of damage in an attack, RADIUS passwords should be seperate from the main account password due to their weak storage.
-Because these are seperate and shared between devices this does lead to some interesting behaviours we can use.
+To limit the scope of damage in an attack, RADIUS passwords should be separate from the main account password due to their weak storage.
+Because these are separate and shared between devices this does lead to some interesting behaviours we can use.

 Storing the RADIUS password in plaintext now becomes an option, meaning that we can have autoconfiguration